 The StabiLink® MIS Spinal Fixation System is a posterior attachment spinal fixation system composed of interlaminar/spinous process plates, dedicated surgical instruments, and sterilization cases.
 The components are used to build a construct to provide stabilization of spinal segments in the thoracic, lumbar and sacral spine to support fusion.
 It is essential to use the implants with their specifically designed instruments.
 After a solid fusion occurs, the system serves no functional purpose and should be removed.
 Removal is indicated because the implants are not intended to transfer or support forces developed during normal activities.
-However, any decision to remove the device must be made by the physician and the patient, taking into consideration the patient of a second surgical procedure.
+However, any decision to remove the device must be made by the physician and the patient, taking into consideration the patient's general medical condition and the potential risk to the patient of a second surgical procedure.